Ankylostomiasis (Hookworm Disease) in Dogs

 Ankylostomiasis, also known as hookworm disease, is a parasiticParasitic refers to diseases or conditions caused by parasites.
 Parasitic infections can affect the digestive tract, skin, and other organ systems. infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease. in dogs caused by hookworms.
-These parasites attach to the intestinalIntestinal refers to the intestine, the part of the digestive tract that extends from the stomach to the anus.
+These parasites attach themselves to the intestinalIntestinal refers to the intestine, the part of the digestive tract that extends from the stomach to the anus.
 Intestinal diseases affect the small and/or large intestine. lining and feed on the host’s blood, which can lead to various health problems.

 The most important facts at a glance